-The City offers a variety of classes and camps throughout the year for both adults and children that include yoga, tennis, surfing, theater and more.
-Two weekly farmers markets place in Hermosa: Wednesday’s on Pier Plaza and Friday’s on Valley Drive near the Community Buildings.
+The City offers a variety of classes and camps throughout the year for both adults and children that include yoga, tennis, surfing, theater, and more.
+Two weekly farmers markets take place in Hermosa: Wednesday’s on Pier Plaza and Friday’s on Valley Drive near the Community Buildings.

-The Hermosa Beach Summer Concert Series is takes place during summer weekends and offers movies and concerts on the sand south of the pier.
-The community is active with such as groups as the Neighborhood Watch, The Kiwanis Club, The Rotary Club or the Hermosa Arts Foundation.
+The Hermosa Beach Summer Concert Series takes place during summer weekends and offers movies and concerts on the sand south of the pier.
+The community is active with such groups as the Neighborhood Watch, The Kiwanis Club, The Rotary Club, or the Hermosa Arts Foundation.

 The Hermosa Beach City School District (HBCSD) is comprised of 2 public schools that provide elementary education to its residents.

 Residents can choose between 2 public high schools, each in a neighboring city: